Minnesota Liquor Laws are stricter than many other states.

 The legal drinking age in Minnesota is 21.

-Liquor stores can only open from 8 a.m. until 10 p.m., Monday through Saturday.
+Liquor stores can only open from 8 a.m. until 10 p.m., Monday through Saturday and on Sundays from 11 a.m. to 6 p.m.
 Some cities restrict liquor store opening hours further; Minneapolis liquor stores may open these hours, but St. Paul liquor stores close at 8 p.m.
 Monday through Thursday and are open until 10 p.m. on Friday and Saturday.

 3.2 beer is less strictly regulated.
 It can be sold in grocery stores and it can be sold on Sundays.